icandra/icandra/README.md

 - 🤩 My primary interests lie in business, marketing strategy, NLP, AI, and exploring innovative and mind-blowing ideas.

-- ⚡ Quirky detail: I xNTx who enjoy reading about MBTI purely for amusement.
+- ⚡ Quirky detail: I an xNTx who enjoy reading about MBTI purely for amusement.

 <br/>